Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 Limestone requires minimal maintenance and can enhance property value, but it is not maintenance-free.
 You still need sweeping, gentle washing and periodic resealing.

 If you are selecting limestone, ask for samples and compare finishes in natural light.
-Cabinteely Patio Centre is based in Dublin 18, and they offer a wide range of natural stone paving products.
-Whether you visit showrooms, order online, or check local stock, make sure the stone, sizes and finishes suit outdoor use in Ireland rather than dry indoor areas.
+Whether you visit showrooms, order online, or check local stock, make sure the stone, sizes and finishes are suitable for outdoor patios in Ireland.
+You can also read our limestone patios in Dublin service page and our limestone paving article for a deeper look at this material.

 Best Patio Material by Priority: Safety, Style, Budget & Upkeep